knstmrd/paper_ec_trixi_chem/README.md

 # Multi-species reacting flow simulations with Trixi
-This repository contains code for the multi-species chemically non-equilibrium reacting Euler equations, based on Trixi.jl.
+This repository contains code for the multi-species chemically non-equilibrium reacting Euler equations with *arbitrary* internal energy functions of the constituent species, based on [Trixi.jl](https://github.com/trixi-framework/Trixi.jl).
+This is an extension of the single-species case (see [Oblapenko, Torrilhon 2024](https://arxiv.org/abs/2403.16882) for the derivation of the fluxes in the single-species case as well as the [associated reproducibility repo](https://github.com/knstmrd/paper-ec_trixi_inte)).

+Thermal equilibrium is assumed (i.e. all the internal modes of all species have a single temperature T).

 The code might run quite slow, as multiple quantities such as temperature are computed multiple times for the same timestep; other things are not super-optimized as well.

 ## Usage